ricernta/ricernta.github.io/_pages/about.md

 Research Interests
 ======
 - Transport Network Modeling and Optimization
-- Aviation and Rail System Modelling
+- Aviation and Rail System Modelling and Analysis
 - UAV Applications in Smart Transport and Logistics

 Selected Working Papers